Rock Bottom: In Your House: Aftermath

 The Rock and Mankind continued to feud with each other over the WWF Championship throughout the beginning of 1999.
 Mankind won his first WWF Championship on the January 4 episode of Raw is War by defeating The Rock in the main event thanks to interference by "Stone Cold" Steve Austin.
 The pre-taped episode was a turning point in the ratings war between WWF and rival promotion WCW; WCW Senior Vice President Eric Bischoff ordered announcer Tony Schiavone to give away the result on a live episode of WCW Monday Nitro that same night, which Schiavone did whilst sarcastically remarking "that'll put some butts in seats!", prompting 600,000 viewers to switch from Nitro to Raw so they could see Mankind's victory.
 This also coincided with the Fingerpoke of Doom, another controversial WCW angle that saw Hollywood Hogan win the WCW World Heavyweight Championship in a screwjob and the subsequent re-unification of the New World Order.
 Mankind lost the WWF title back to The Rock in a brutal "I Quit" match at the Royal Rumble.
 Rock and Mankind traded the belt back-and-forth until WrestleMania XV, when The Rock finally lost the WWF Championship to Austin, with Mankind serving as the special guest referee.

 On the December 14 episode of Raw is War, The Rock defended his WWF Championship against Triple H, but due to interference from The Corporation and the debuting Test, The Rock retained his title.
 That same night, the New Age Outlaws lost their WWF World Tag Team titles to the Corporate team of Ken Shamrock and Big Boss Man, who would retain them until January 1999, when they would lose the titles to Jeff Jarrett & Owen Hart, the last title Hart would hold before his death following an in-ring accident.

-This would be the last WWF pay-per-view in Vancouver until 2024, when the now-renamed WWE (now owned by TKO Group Holdings) would hold Survivor Series: WarGames in this arena, which had been renamed to Rogers Arena in 2010.
+This would be the last WWF pay-per-view in Vancouver until 2024, when the now-renamed WWE would hold Survivor Series: WarGames in this arena, which had been renamed to Rogers Arena in 2010.